We're here to help with all of your technology needs!

 - Students can add money to their printing accounts in any amount at the Reference Desk, using cash or check.

 Money can also be added at the Business Office ($5.00 minimum).

 Money can also be added online by credit/debit card by using the College’s e-commerce site.

 - After money has been deposited, an IT staff member will manually transfer that money to your printing account.

-If you need these funds made available to print right away, go to the Reference Desk or the Help Desk to share your e-commerce receipt.
+If you need these funds made available to print right away, go to the Reference Desk or the Service Desk to share your e-commerce receipt.

 Can I print on both sides of the sheet?
 How do I print single-sided?

 - The printers in the library print on both sides of the sheet by default.
 This will cost $0.025 per side, which is $0.05 per 2-sided page.

 - An instructor may require assignments printed one-sided; be sure to ask before printing assignments two-sided.

 - To print single-sided, change the selected printer to the single-sided option, (e.g., LibLab1Single, LibLab2Single, LibRef1Single, or LibRef2Single.)
 This will cost $0.05 per page.